tosalonijain/RiemannianML/docs/src/example.md

 	predict(model5, samp)

-## Table representing performance score for all the models.
+## Table representing performance score for all the models with simulated data.

 A table is constructed that holds the cross-validation score for each of the models corresponding to different training sets.
 These different training sets are simulated training sets for an increasing value of gm i.e. extent of shifting.
 For this all the models are put in the list model.
 The following for loop fills values into this table.
 The table is printed.